 Filling your frame does not mean every part of it must be stuffed.
 Using negative space in your photos well can enhance your subject.

-WIde scenes with one main element as the focus can be very powerful.
+Wide scenes with one main element as the focus can be very powerful.
 Use the space to lead the viewer’s eye to your subject.
 Negative space is an effective tool used in art, design, architecture, and sculpture often.
 It can be used equally well to improve photographic composition as well.
 Even when you aim to fill the frame.

 Looking at the negative space is as important as considering your main subject.